elm-conf-us/2017.elm-conf.us/content/talks/murphy-randle.md

 ---

 Murphy is a father of two.
-He comes from a background in feature film animation, but he is now a professional Web engineer and CS Master’s student.
+He comes from a background in feature film animation, but he is now a professional Web engineer.
 He'd like to give you a hi-five.

 <!--more-->